riad-azz/flask-template/README.md

 - **Web UI**: The template includes a basic web user interface.

-- **JWT Authentication** : JSON Web Token (JWT) authentication is integrated to provide secure user authentication and authorization.
-This allows users to access protected resources and endpoints based on their authenticated identity, enhancing the overall security of the application.
+- **User Authentication**: The template integrates Flask-Login for user authentication.
+It allows users to register, log in, and log out.
+It provides session management, secure password hashing, and user session tracking.

 - **Rate Limiting**: To protect your application from abuse, rate limiting is enforced.